DmitryBaranovskiy/g.raphael/docs/line.markdown

 **axis**

 Value - "_top_ _right_ _bottom_ _left_".
 If omitted, no axis will be rendered for the line chart.
 For example, if you wanted axis rendered for the left and bottom, (as in a typical x-y chart), you'll add 'axis:"0 0 1 1"' to opts.
+The axis is created using g.axis (for more information, see the g documentation).

 **smooth**